 Remember leaky gut is not a gut flora imbalance so it's not going to be healed by probiotics which are bacteria-based (that is for a separate issue).
 For leaky gut you need nutrients that repair the gut lining and protect it from injury.
-This is why The Eczema Diet has such an amazing success rate.
+This is why The Eczema Diet and Eczema Detox programs have such an amazing success rate.

 So let's treat eczema holistically from the inside out, and get to the root of the problem.

 Are you one of the people who have eczema and painful gut issues?
 If so, let us know in the comments section, below.